census-instrumentation/opencensus-specs/resource/Resource.md

 As different mechanisms are run to gain information about a resource, their information has to be merged into a single resulting resource.
 Already set labels or type fields MUST NOT be overwritten unless they are empty string.
-Label key namespaceing SHOULD be used to prevent collisions across different resource detection steps.
+Label key namespacing SHOULD be used to prevent collisions across different resource detection steps.

 ### Detectors
 To make auto-detection implementations easy to use, the core resource package SHOULD define